eschlaf2/kitchen-sink/PITCHME.md

 ### Particle filter considerations

 @ul
-- Intensity function
+- Intensity function (how particles are assigned weights)
-- Resampling scheme
+- Resampling scheme (how we avoid degeneracy)
 @ulend

 +++